-After we had checked in to the nice Richmond Hotel in the middle of Matsumoto center, we rushed out to see the city`s main attraction: the castle Matsumoto-jo.
+After we had checked in to the nice Richmond Hotel in the middle of Matsumoto center, we rushed out to see the city`s main attraction: the Crow Castle, or Matsumoto-jo.

-Matsumoto-jo is Japan`s oldest wooden castle, built in 1595, and one of four castles designated “National Treasures”.
+Matsumoto-jo is Japan`s oldest wooden castle, constructed in 1595, and one of four castles designated “National Treasures” of Japan.

-It is magnificent with it`s contrasting black and white colors.
-It`s colors has given the castle the nickname “Karasu-jo”, meaning “Crow Castle”.
+It is magnificent with its contrasting black and white colors.
+Its colors have given the castle the nickname “Karasu-jo”, meaning “Crow Castle”.

 We did however meet this “nice” fellow outside the entrance: